-Students are expected to conduct themselves according to Bondurant's BEST expectations while on the playground.
 Students should use reasonable care when playing on equipment or other areas of the playground.
 It is recommended that students wear tennis shoes during recess.
 Students are discouraged from wearing flip-flops for recess.
 Remember that accidents will happen, but the following list of rules will help some from happening.
 Some of the specific rules are:

 - 1. Playground use is limited to surfaced areas during bad weather. - 2.
-NO tackle football. - 3.
-NO fighting. - 4.
+NO tackle football.

+- 3. NO fighting. - 4.
 NO throwing snowballs. - 5.
 NO playing in water or mud. - 6.
 NO toys, balls, etc. are to be brought from home for use during recess times.
 The school provides playground equipment for student use. - 7.
 Appropriate clothing will be worn according to the weather.
 Snow boots are required when weather necessitates. - 8.
 All children should be on the playground, except those with a doctor's note.
 Parental/guardian requests will only be allowed for one day. - 9.
 Students will respect playground equipment.